duderstadt-lab/mars-docs/tutorials/MarsTo/open-a-Molecule-Archive-in-Python.md

 conda activate pyimagejMars

 ```

 Now copy and paste the next line.
-Follow the instructions in the terminal
+Follow the instructions in the terminal:

 ```terminal
 conda install seaborn
 ```